Stair Lifts Peterborough, Ontario

 People Who Benefit Most From Stair Lifts

-Stair Lifts are primarily used by and an excellent help for:
+Stair Lifts are largely used by and a wonderful support for:

 3. Those using a wheel rollator or in a wheelchair